microsoft/vscode-docs/docs/java/java-testing.md

 ### VS Code testing settings

-There are VS Code settings specific to testing that can be found by searching for `testing` in the Settings editor (`kb(workbench.action.openSettings)`).
+There are VS Code settings specific to testing that can be found by searching for 'testing' in the Settings editor (`kb(workbench.action.openSettings)`).

 ![Testing settings in the Settings editor](images/java-testing/settings.png)